sonnhfit/python-minecraft/README.md

 - edit config in file if you need
 - runserver with  terminal

-see [detail document](https://www.spigotmc.org/wiki/buildtools/) for this step if you want to build server by yourseft
+see [detail document](https://www.spigotmc.org/wiki/buildtools/) for this step if you want to build server by yourseft. btw Pay attention to copy the files in the plugin folder

 ```
 git clone https://github.com/sonnhfit/python-minecraft.git